 Congratulations!
 You’re hired!
 You are now a professional teacher, a shaper of the majority of the Philippine population.
 Thousands of ideas and plans might be playing inside your mind now, and you might be expecting the perfect first day of your public service.

 But uh oh!
 Before you expect anything, why don’t you stop and consider our top 10 pieces of advice for the first timers in the public school?
-We want to give you the most realistic tips and ideas about the world that you have just entered!
+We want to give you the most practical tips and ideas about the world that you have just entered!

 TOP TEN PIECES OF ADVICE FOR THE NEW PUBLIC SCHOOL TEACHERS